open-telemetry/opentelemetry-collector-contrib/exporter/kafkaexporter/README.md

     - `raw`: if the log record body is a byte array, it is sent as is.
 Otherwise, it is serialized to JSON.
 Resource and record attributes are discarded.
 - `partition_traces_by_id` (default = false): configures the exporter to include the trace ID as the message key in trace messages sent to kafka. *Please note:* this setting does not have any effect on Jaeger encoding exporters since Jaeger exporters include trace ID as the message key by default.
 - `partition_metrics_by_resource_attributes` (default = false)  configures the exporter to include the hash of sorted resource attributes as the message partitioning key in metric messages sent to kafka.
+- `partition_logs_by_resource_attributes` (default = false)  configures the exporter to include the hash of sorted resource attributes as the message partitioning key in log messages sent to kafka.
 - `auth`
   - `plain_text`
     - `username`: The username to use.